rpatterson/prunerr/doc/index.rst

 Transmission is available at
 `Python Package Index <http://pypi.python.org/pypi/transmissionrpc/>`_.
-To install the transmissionrpc python module use easy_install.
+To install the transmissionrpc python module use easy_install or pip.

 ::